geevi/home2.0/content/teaching/adv-math-structs/index.md

 ## Grading
 - Assignment Tests: 20%
   - Practice problems will be given after each lecture.
-  - There will be a test based on practice problems once in a quarter (4 in total) with 5 marks each.
+  - There will be a test based on practice problems (5 in total) with 5 marks each.
+The best 4 marks will be used for grading.

 - Quiz 1, Quiz 2: 10% each
-  - Weight: 10% each

 - MidSem: 25%

 - EndSem: 35%

-- Bonus Marks: 5%
+- Bonus Marks: 5% (for 90% attendance or solve some hard problem that will be given).

 ## Lectures